tldr-pages/tldr/CLIENT-SPECIFICATION.md

  - **Current Specification Version:** 1.2

 This document contains the official specification for tldr-pages clients.
 It is _not_ a specification of the format of the pages themselves - only a specification of how a user should be able to interface with an official client.
+For a list of previous versions of the specification, see the [changelog section](#Changelog) below.

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-## Changelog
- - v1.0 (23rd January 2019, #2706)
-	 - Initial release
- - v1.1 (1st April 2019, #2859)
-   - Clarified platform section
- - v1.2 (3rd July 2019)
-   - Added new `--language` required command-line argument

 ## Terminology